অসির চেয়ে মসীর শক্তি বেশি।

 Of course, these poets were not only poets; they did many other things too.
 They wrote essays, published, edited, and promoted their causes in a variety of ways.
 But I pause on their identity as poets, an identity so often associated with a sensitive observer of the world rather than as an active change-agent.
-The words of these poets continue to resonate with current Bengalis – regardless of which side of the national border.
+The words of these poets continue to resonate with contemporary Bengalis – regardless of which side of the national border.
 They speak a truth that simultaneously evokes romantic feelings about homeland and also universal messages about freedom from oppression and censorship, about human dignity and rights, and about being willing to struggle for those values.
 We are in another one of those moments – both in Bangladesh and in many parts of the globe – when core values of humanism and equality are being challenged in today’s serious game.
 Now, as before, we need poets to make sense of the world and show the path forward.

 A final point.
 Consider how carelessly people use words today, and how the anonymity of the Internet has allowed people to speak without much thought about the effects of their words.
 In this context, the poet – who deliberately examines each word, each turn of phrase, each potential meaning for expressions – engages in an activist’s pursuit for a better world.
 Whether the poem is about love or societal ills, the mere act of writing poetry is a rejection of contemporary sound bites and callous verbal attacks.
 In the face of political turmoil, violence, poverty, global inequities, and environmental disasters, a poet’s attention to verses is, in itself, a political act.